Russia is retreating, so why is the U.S. nudging Ukraine to compromise?

 Yet President Biden and his top advisers are now nudging Ukraine to show a greater willingness to consider peace talks with Russia.

-"There has to be a mutual recognition that military victory is probably, in the true sense of the word, may be not achievable through military means, and therefore you need to turn to other means," Army Gen. Mark Milley, the chairman of the Joint Chiefs, said Wednesday.
+"There has to be a mutual recognition that military victory is probably, in the true sense of the word, may be not achievable through military means, and therefore you need to turn to other means," Army Gen. Mark Milley, the chairman of the Joint Chiefs of Staff, said Wednesday.

 "When there's an opportunity to negotiate, when peace can be achieved, seize it," Milley told The Economic Club of New York.